Laevo/cse-rvg6285-2/README.md

   	`heroku run rake pg_get_nonpk`
   	`heroku run rake redis_get_nonpk`
   	`heroku run rake mongo_get_nonpk`
   	These scripts will prompt user to enter minimum and maximum population values ex.
-1241212 and 123342334 and will return all the countries having population in this range.
+1941212 and 123342334 and will return all the countries having population in this range.

-  3. I found making connections and retrieving data from primary keys to be easy as only one value had to be entered and searched for.
+  3. I found retrieving data from primary keys to be easy as only one value had to be entered and searched for.

-  4. I found retrieving data from non primary attributes to be hard as the data had to be iterated and searched for a range of values.
-There were mainly syntax errors in here.
+  4. I found making data source connections and retrieving data from non primary attributes to be hard as I didn't find any way of searching through values in redis, so had to search through keys, fetch the value for each key and then put conditions on those values.